What does my payment mean?

 Please note that payment is not guaranteed if your recording is shown as having had 'Airplay Reported' in the PPL Repertoire Database.
 This data only indicates that the recording has been played at some point, but it may only be for a very small amount of money or cannot yet be paid because of other factors.

-If you wish to submit a query, complete the Music Usage Investigation Request form and email it to firstname.lastname@example.org.
+If your recording was heard in a broadcast such as; on the radio or on TV, submit a broadcast query by completing the Broadcast Music Usage Investigation Request form and email it to email@example.com

 - Why can't I access my old statements (pre-July 2011)?